 Uninsured drivers have no insurance to cover the costs of your repairs and medical pills.
 Under-insured drivers don’t have enough coverage to pay the entire cost.
 Does that mean you should be responsible for paying the price of someone else’s mistake?
 Not at all.

 Get Help Today

 If you have the legally required insurance coverage and you were not at fault for the accident, there’s no reason you should be forced to pay out-of-pocket expenses.
 You’re already dealing with enough when it comes to getting repairs, medical treatment and dealing with loss of earnings while you can’t work.

-Let Hinkle Law Offices help you get the compensation you deserve from responsible parties who didn’t obey the law and get the necessary insurance coverage.
+Let Hinkle Law Offices, LLC. help you get the compensation you deserve from responsible parties who didn’t obey the law and get the necessary insurance coverage.
 If you or a loved one has been involved in an auto accident, contact us today and we’ll start helping you examine your legal options.